ericheep/sound-house/README.md

 Soon.

-Setting Up a Server To Receive Multiple Channels on a Pi
+Setting Up a Client To Receive Multiple Channels on a Pi
 --------------------------------------------------------

 Soon.